 How does it work?

 When a surface exposed to air transmits its heat to the atmosphere, it loses heat and as a result of this passage acquires a slightly colder temperature than the surrounding air.

 This phenomenon can be easily observed: have you ever seen the small ice crystals that form in a meadow?
 The same principle can be used by exploiting these temperature passages to generate energy.

 Raman and colleagues tested their low-cost generator on a Stanford roof for the first time under a cold December sky.
 The generator consists of a polystyrene surface covered with aluminum and protected by a small wind barrier.
 He stands on a table positioned one meter from the ground, and collects the heat that rises from the roof to the sky.
 When connected to a converter and a white LED, the device passively feeds the light.
 It is currently capable of generating 25 milliwatts of energy per square meter.
-Pochina, but ongoing tests are already perfecting the system by obtaining up to 20 times the current energy.
+Pochina, but ongoing tests are already refining the system by obtaining up to 20 times the current energy.

 At no cost

 The whole system can be assembled with purchased or recycled components, and Raman believes it can have vast practical applications for this too.